torchnyu/blog/_posts/2019-12-29-dr-stackoverflow-or-how-i-learned.md

 writing code, you'll be able to make progress.
 Second, you'll be able to reason through your code a little better.
 If someone asks you a question, instead of just directing them to StackOverflow, you can write a little test and find out.
+Plus typing a few lines in a REPL takes less time than searching on Google, finding a StackOverflow answer and reading it.

 # Level 1: I Don't Understand This Error